logan-connolly/tokyonight-gtk/README.md

 ![](./static/screenshot.png)

 # Requirements

-You must have `git` installed to clone the repository, and I recommend installing [lxappearance](https://wiki.lxde.org/en/LXAppearance) when setting and customizing GTK themes.
+You must have `git` installed to clone the repository, and I recommend installing [lxappearance](https://wiki.lxde.org/en/LXAppearance) for setting and customizing GTK themes.

 # Install

 1. Clone this repository in your `~/.themes` directory
+2. Copy over `./icons` to `~/.icons` directory
-2. Open `lxappearance` app and set the theme to `tokyonight-gtk`
+3. Open `lxappearance` and set the theme and icons accordingly